MaarifaMaarifa/series-troxide/README.md

 - [x] **Upcoming releases**.
 See when your tracked series are being aired.
 - [x] **Series Information**.
 See general information of any series (Summary, genres, casts, other suggestions based on the series etc).
 - [x] **Series Categorization**.
 See which of your series are running, ended and untracked.
 - [x] **Series watch progress tracking**.
-See what season and episode to continue from, how many episodes are unwatched and how much to required to complete watching all of them.
+See what season and episode to continue from, how many episodes are unwatched and how much time required to complete watching all of them.
 - [x] **Series Statistics**.
 See how many series, seasons and episodes you have watched and how much time you've spent watching them in an ordered way.
 - [x] **Light and Dark themes**.
 Use **Series Troxide** at any time of the day.
 - [x] **Data export and import**.
 Carry your series tracking data anywhere.